sree0831/MSP--3/README.md

 #### Navigation

-- A navigation bar takes up space and a fixed one even more.
+- A navigation bar takes up space and wasn't fixed to top  because of site designing as the title of the site should come first ,so for easy navigation users can use bottom to top icon .
 That being the case, and that there is a lot of content to display in the form of recipes, etc., The navbar will be available to users at the top of the application on every page.
 Unregistered users will see links to Sign In,contact and Recipes Registered users will see links to Sign Out, Recipes, Add Recipe and Recipes.